Text-Driven Weakly Supervised OCT Lesion Segmentation with Structural Guidance: Method

+where $\mathbf{W}^q_s, \mathbf{W}^k_s, \mathbf{W}^v_s$ are learnable parameters at encoder stage $s$. $h$ is the number of heads, and $Z^P_s \in \mathbb{R}^{H_s \times W_s \times C_s}$ represents the features after the interaction between $F^T_s$ and $F^P_s$ at stage $s$.
 Similarly, for the structural branch at stage $s$, we obtain the cross-attention enhanced feature $Z^T_s$.
-In this design, we ensure comprehensive feature exchange between both branches, effectively enhancing the primary branch with structural features that carry positional and weak anomaly signals.
-This enriched contextual information improves the guidance for subsequent feature processing stages during training.
+In this design, we ensure comprehensive feature exchange between both modules, effectively enhancing the primary features with structural information that carries positional and weak anomaly signals.
+This enriched contextual information improves the guidance for subsequent feature processing during training.